Cate Blanchett: 2021–present: Tár and further acclaim

+Style and reception

 Blanchett is regarded as one of the finest and most versatile actors of her generation.
 She is noted for her ability to play characters from many different walks of life, and for headlining and being an ensemble player in a wide range of film genres and production scales, from low-budget independent films to high-profile blockbusters.
 She has also been praised for her mastery over a wide array of diverse accents, including English, Irish, French, and various regional American accents.
 In a 2022 readers' poll by Empire magazine, Blanchett was voted one of the 50 greatest actors of all time.

 Commenting on her appeal as a screen actor in Vulture, Will Leitch and Tim Grierson stated that her greatest skill was "her ability to combine relatability and elusiveness: She is always completely present and yet just out of grasp.
 She has been forever daring, uncompromising and perpetually, resolutely, herself."
 Blanchett's performance in the film Carol was ranked as the 2nd best movie performance of the decade by IndieWire in 2019.
 Writing of her performance in the film, Christian Zilko states, "The greatest performance in a career where almost every role feels like a legitimate contender, Cate Blanchett's take on Carol Aird is a veritable symphony of repressive silence."

 Blanchett has been cited in the press as being a style icon and has frequently topped lists of the best dressed women in the world.
 In 2004, Blanchett was named the third most naturally beautiful woman of all time by a panel of beauty and fashion editors, make-up artists, model agencies and photographers, behind Audrey Hepburn and Liv Tyler.
 She was in Empire's list of the "100 Sexiest Movie Stars of All-Time" in 2007 and 2013.
 In 2022, she was named in The Hollywood Reporter's listing of "Women in Entertainment Power 100".